 A First Complication: Endogenous Private Investment

 In terms of growth behavior, the model as presented so far is as simple as it gets.
-The reason for this is that: (i) all expenditure other than induced private consumption has been assumed exogenous and part of autonomous expenditure; and (ii) the only endogenous component of spending (induced private consumption) has been treated as a constant fraction of income, because of the simplifying assumption that the marginal propensities to consume and tax are both constant.
+The reason for this is that: (i) all expenditure other than induced private consumption has been assumed exogenous and part of autonomous expenditure; and (ii) the only endogenous component of spending (induced private consumption) has been assumed to react to changes in income at a constant rate, because of the simplifying assumption that the marginal propensities to consume and tax are both constant.
 The behavior of equilibrium output becomes a little more complicated once we allow for the idea that private investment is induced by growing output and income.
 The basic rationale here is that higher rates of capacity utilization, which occur when output is expanded relative to capacity to meet rising demand, will encourage additional investment as a means for firms to adjust capacity to demand.

 Following the supermultiplier theory, this situation can be represented by a simple modification of expression (1).
 Output will now equal the sum of induced consumption, endogenous private investment and autonomous demand: